neptulon/neptulon/README.md

 Testing
 -------

-All the tests can be executed by `GORACE="halt_on_error=1" go test -race -cover ./...` command.
+All the tests can be executed with `GORACE="halt_on_error=1" go test -race -cover ./...` command.
 Optionally you can add `-v` flag to observe all connection logs.

 License
 -------